 Clients will be put under general anesthesia at each session, fitted with an IV, and given a muscle relaxant before a nurse readies the procedure’s electrodes.

 Electric shock therapy is completed over several sessions.
 These sessions are often administered over two to four weeks, at a rate of up to three sessions per week.
 Most sessions take between five and ten minutes, but preparation and recovery time can extend treatment time.

 Electric Shock Therapy Of The Past

 Electric shock therapy has changed and developed over its life as a medical treatment.
-For instance, shock therapy for depression has its origins in the eighteenth-century, when the London Medical Journal cited intentional seizure induction as a treatment for various psychiatric disorders.
+For instance, shock therapy for depression has its origins in the eighteenth century, when the London Medical Journal cited intentional seizure induction as a treatment for various psychiatric disorders.
 However, it wasn’t until the late 1930s when an Italian physician invented electric shock therapy, paving the way for the treatment as the public understands it today.

 Current Uses For Electric Shock Therapy

-However, once modified and regulated, electric shock therapy is no more dangerous than any other medical procedure.
 As used today, electric shock therapy can help address various conditions that do not respond to other treatment methods.

-In general, doctors and mental health professionals will only use electric shock therapy as a last resort for patients that have not experienced any relief through all other available treatment options.
+In general, doctors and mental health professionals will only use electric shock therapy as a last resort for clients that have not experienced any relief through all other available treatment options.
 Extensive medical tests are completed before treatment begins, and a team of experienced health professionals monitors the treatment itself closely.

 Electric Shock Therapy Side Effects